Post Summary: Kaaterskill Falls Hike (The Upper Trail) And What To Expect On Your Way

 Where Is The Kaaterskill Falls Hike?

 The Kaaterskill Falls hike is located in the Catskill Mountains in Greene County in New York state.
+It’s one of several beautiful hikes in the Catskills, which are beautiful practically all year long!

 The nearest towns are Hunter, NY, Tannersville, and Haines Falls, all located around a 3-hours drive from New York City.